lichen14/lichen14.github.io/README.md

 # Chen Li's Personal Website
 A programmer programs everything including his/her personal page :)

-This repository is refered from [Jiancheng Yang](https://github.com/duducheng/duducheng.github.io/).
+This repository is referred from [Jiancheng Yang](https://github.com/duducheng/duducheng.github.io/).

 This page is styled with [jemdoc](https://jemdoc.jaboc.net/) but highly customized with [Vue.js](https://vuejs.org/).
 The page is responsive thanks to [Bootstrap](https://getbootstrap.com/).
 It is compatible to most modern browsers, except for IE.